hwdef/apptainer-cri/README.md

 I think I'll start this project soon!

+As the name of the program suggests.
+This project will provide a CRI implementation of apptainer.

 # announcement
 Some code and design from [singularity-cri](https://github.com/sylabs/singularity-cri).
 It has been archived, and I thought it would be complicated to update the old code, so I create this repository.
 Some of the features that singularity-cri already implements and makes available I'll just copy over.
 If this practice violates any agreement, please contact me.